 - Expected outcomes: What tangible assets, if any, will be created or produced as a result of the proposed project?

 - Research schedule: When is the project to be completed?
 What milestones will be used to measure progress of the project and when will they be completed?

-- Collaboration plan: If any collaborative opportunity with Microsoft Research Asia researchers is desired, clearly state specific collaboration methods (for example, meeting or workshop, short stay in lab).
+- Collaboration plan: If any collaborative opportunity with Microsoft Research Asia researchers is desired, clearly state specific collaboration methods (for example, meeting, workshop, or short stay in lab).
 We highlighy encourage you to work with an intern during your project period.
 Internships are supported separately; you don't have to allocate your budget to your intern.

-- Budget planning: Provide a budget breakdown that describes how the award will be used, including hardware or software purchases, salaries, and other costs.
+- Budget planning: Provide a budget breakdown that describes how the award will be used, including hardware or software purchases, salaries, sponsoring conference, and other costs.

 - Related research: Provide a brief summary of the current state of the art in this field, including references, where appropriate.

 - Qualifications of principal investigator: Include a brief description of any relevant prior research, teaching, publication, or other professional experience.
 A detailed vita or list of publications is not required.

 Submission of proposal